ExInferi/LoreBookReader/README.md

    npm i -D alt1
    ```

-2. Download `lorebook.ts` and `assets/index.ts` and place them inside your app folder.
+2. Download `lorebook.ts` and `assets/index.ts` from the [latest release](https://github.com/ExInferi/LoreBookReader/releases/latest) and place them inside your app folder.

 That's pretty much it.
 Check out the [Alt1 example app](https://github.com/skillbert/alt1minimal) for more info on how to create an app for Alt1.